mushahidmehdi/Data-Structure-Algorithms/README.md

 - Shortest path by Dijkstra

 Array & String:
-- checkpermutation.py
-- lavenstein_distance.py
-- max_sub_array.py
-- merge_overlaping_interv.py
-- palindrome_or_not.py
-- rabin_karp_algo.py
-- rotate_matrix_ninty.py
+- Checking for Permutation
+- Lavenstein Distance -- strings differences.
+- Sum of Max Sub Array
-- stringCompression.py
+- Merge Overlapping Intervals
-- uniqueCharInString.py
+- Palindrome or Not
-- zeroMatrix.py
+- Rabin Karp Algorithm
+- Rotate Matrix 90 °
+- Compress String by number of itteration
+- If all character in String is Unique.
+- Zero Column & Row
-- urlify.py
+- Urlify

 LinkedList:
 - Implement linked list.
 - Detecting cycle in linkedlist -- Floyed
 - Reverse a Linkedlist.
+- Deleting Node
+- n From Last
+- Palindrome
+- Partition
+- Remove Duplicate
+- Sum Linkedlist

 Stack & Queue:
 - Implementing a Stack